Skip to main content

 RPE in training plans

 The RPE scale can be used in training plans to determine the intensity of an effort.
-In the training plans, the coach can determine how intense the workout should be and the athlete can assess subjectively how difficult the workout is for them.
+In the training plans, the coach can determine how intense the whole workout should be, or any individual step of it (for interval workouts), and the athlete can assess subjectively how difficult the effort was for them.

 RPE in workout completions